laszewski/hugo/content/home/teaching.md

 ## Upcomming  Classes

+The followng classes will be offered in Spring 2018

 Class                                   | ID        | Semester     | Proceedings | Piazza
 --------------------- |------ | -------- | ------- | -------